 Hypertension is the formal medical name for high blood pressure.
-Early stages of hypertension does not come with noticeable symptoms, so people can have hypertension for years without experiencing any symptoms.
-Having untreated hypertension for prolonged periods of time can increase the risk for serious health issues down the road.
+Early stages of hypertension do not come with noticeable symptoms, so people can have hypertension for years without experiencing any symptoms.
+Having untreated hypertension for prolonged periods can increase the risk of serious health issues down the road.

 How can blood pressure numbers be controlled?